harshp30/ClapControlledLamp/README.md

 Pictures Link: https://drive.google.com/drive/folders/1XYnzSCiZKlhlMcc99XwAgozUeIAGaL_I?usp=sharing

 A project that originally started off with a led, and later integrated with a lamp.
 The system works like a clap-lamp.
 The user claps twice (200 milliseconds apart) and a microphone sensor (DAOKI) then reads those values and sends them to the Arduino.
 The Arduino then sends that signal to a relay (TE213) that controls the led/lamp.
-Implementing the system into a lamp came with some minor challenges such as creating one seamless piece instead of the lamp and Arduino completely separated.
-To fix this issue I pushed everything into the lamp and placed the lamp on a plastic container that I cut small slits into for the microphone sound sensor and the Arduino power cable.
+Installing the system into a lamp came with some minor challenges such as creating one seamless piece, instead of the lamp and Arduino completely separated.
+To fix this issue I pushed everything into the lamp base and placed the lamp on a plastic container that I cut small slits into for the microphone sound sensor and the Arduino power cable.

 Challenges: